Regulation and economic pressures are altering the scope of change programmes

 We’re increasingly seeing finance departments getting bigger and bigger because finance is at the end of all this data flow, trying to make sense of it to carry out key functions such as cash flow, balance sheet management and financial reporting.
 If companies haven’t addressed front-end data issues, then all the problems from other departments will keep coming through to finance.

-With financial services, and insurance in particular, at something of an inflection point, facing significant challenges from regulatory activity and an uncertain economic climate, there are some very simple things that companies aren’t getting right concerning their data and IT architecture.
+With financial services, and insurance in particular, at something of an inflexion point, facing significant challenges from the regulatory activity and an uncertain economic climate, there are some very simple things that companies aren’t getting right concerning their data and IT architecture.

-While it’s tempting to focus on the cool stuff like AI and jump on the bandwagon of new tech, many of the organisations who have implemented change programmes may need to change direction and focus on fixing their legacy issues first, making data more accessible and importantly, accurate.
+While it’s tempting to focus on the cool stuff like AI and jump on the bandwagon of new tech, many of the organisations that have implemented change programmes may need to change direction and focus on fixing their legacy issues first, making data more accessible and, importantly, accurate.

 Fresh Content